gatling/gatling/src/docs/content/tutorials/installation/index.md

 ### Java Version

-Gatling supports 64bits OpenJDK 8 and OpenJDK 11 with HotSpot.
+Gatling supports 64bits OpenJDK LTS (Long Term Support) versions: 8, 11 and 17.
-Other JVMs such as JDK 12+, client JVMs, 32bits systems or OpenJ9 are not supported.
+Other JVMs such as JDK 12, client JVMs, 32bits systems or OpenJ9 are not supported.

-### Scala Version
+### Supported Languages

-Gatling 3.5 requires Scala 2.13.
+Gatling 3.7 supports writing tests in Java, Kotlin and Scala.
-Gatling 3.0 to 3.4 requires Scala 2.12.
+Older Gatling versions only support Scala.

 ### Gatling Version